SparkTeoh/mmcdual/src/content/sections/english/achievements.md

 featureList:
   # For icon names, see [Lucide Icons](https://lucide.dev/icons/?search=) (remember to capitalize the icon name)
   - icon: "ChartSpline"
-    title: "Data-Driven Decisions, Bid Farewell to Guesswork"
+    title: "Stop Guessing, Start Knowing"
-    description: "We teach you to understand and utilize the most core financial data of your enterprise, ensuring every investment and every expansion is evidence-based and yields expected results."
+    description: "We empower you to master your financial dashboard.
+Every investment and expansion plan is backed by hard data, ensuring predictable outcomes instead of hopeful gambles."
   - icon: "BadgeCheck"
-    title: "System Implementation, Not Empty Talk"
+    title: "Systems That Actually Work"
-    description: "Our expertise lies not only in financial planning but also in transforming complex financial logic into simple actions and systems that every industry and every team can execute."
+    description: "Theory is useless without execution.
+We translate complex financial logic into simple, actionable steps that your team can execute immediately, regardless of your industry."

 statsBlock:
   enable: true